VoltaML/voltaML/README.md

 # 🤗 Accelerating Huggingface Models on GPU using voltaML

-We're adding support to accelerate Huggingface NLP models with voltaML.
+We're adding support to accelerate Huggingface NLP models with **voltaML**.
 This is still in the early stages and only few models listed in the below table are supported.
 We're working to add more models soon.

 ```python
 import torch